 I would estimate that more than 90% of my work is focused on setting Ontario cannabis retail stores and helping ensure that they stay compliant.
 Many other consultants focus on assisting with other licences, and there is no problem with that, but I want to let you know that I am dedicated to helping grow Ontario’s dedicated scene of independent and small business retail operators.

-You should hire someone who has the requisite experience to jump through all of the hoops that the Alcohol and Gaming Commission of Ontario sets up, including the
+You should hire someone who has the requisite experience to jump through all of the hoops that the Alcohol and Gaming Commission of Ontario sets up for you, and can tackle problems head on.

 1. Have they successfully opened up any AGCO-authorized retail stores in Ontario?